 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 Separate statements for each fund category-governmental and proprietary-are presented.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
 All remaining governmental and enterprise funds are aggregated and reported as non-major funds.
+The town has no fiduciary funds to report.

 Proprietary fund operating revenues, such as charges for services, result from exchange transactions associated with the principal activity of the fund.
 Exchange transactions are those in which each party receives and gives up essentially equal values.
-Nonoperating revenues, such as subsidies result from non-exchange transactions.
+Non-operating revenues, such as subsidies result from non-exchange transactions.
 Other non-operating revenues are ancillary activities such as investment earnings.